ghiarishi/Distributed-Cloud-Storage-System/README.md

    Select "Enable" for at least one frontend server.

 3. **Access the Frontend:**
-   Navigate to `http://localhost:7500` to be routed through the load balancer.
+   Navigate to `http://localhost:7500` to route through the load balancer.

 ### Further Instructions
-To redo the demo we ran with Dr.Phan you can find it in the file titled `DEMO.md`.
+To replicate the demo presented to Dr. Phan, see `DEMO.md`.

+### Image Descriptions
+All images are located in the `images` folder.

+1. **Admin Console:**
+   The Admin Console allows administrators to enable/disable servers and view data stored in each backend node.
+See `Admin.png` and `AdminData.jpg`.

+2. **Login Page:**
+   Two images illustrate the login pages, where users can log in or sign up if they don't have an account.
+See `loginPage.png` and `signupPage.png`.

+3. **Home Page:**
+   `homePage.png` depicts the home page that users see after logging in.

+4. **Email Page:**
+   `emailExample.png` shows the email composition page, and `inbox.png` shows the inbox view.

+5. **Drive Page:**
+   `drivePage.png` shows the drive page after some files have been uploaded.
+Clicking folder links opens the folder view.